port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/dynatrace.md

 </details>

 :::note
-The relation mapping in the webhook configuration will only work if the identifiers of Port microservice entities matches the names of entities in your dynatrace.
+The relation mapping in the webhook configuration will only work if the identifiers of Port microservice entities matches the names of entities in your Dynatrace.
 :::

 ## Create the Dynatrace webhook